FindMySchool LogoFindMySchool

 Transport planning is helped by Warwickshire’s dedicated school bus timetable finder for Aylesford, which lists several school routes serving the site.
 For families who will commute by rail, Warwick and Warwick Parkway are the stations most commonly used for Warwick travel, but practical walkability and bus connections should be checked against your own start and finish times, and the specific year group timetable.

-Sixth form pathway needs confirming.
-The sixth form is clearly part of the all-through model and was graded good in April 2025, but dated admissions deadlines for 2026 entry are not published in the same way as Reception and Year 7 deadlines.
+** The sixth form is clearly part of the all-through model and was graded good in April 2025, but dated admissions deadlines are not published in the same way as Reception and Year 7 deadlines.
 If Year 12 entry matters to your plan, confirm the timeline early.

-Aylesford School Warwick is a practical all-through choice for families who value continuity and a clearly described culture, with primary results that compare well against England averages and a broad subject and enrichment offer across secondary and post-16.
-The school is also in a period of improvement under relatively new leadership, and the key remaining question is whether secondary behaviour and lesson-to-lesson consistency are now improving fast enough to shift the GCSE picture.
+Aylesford School Warwick is a practical all-through choice for families who value continuity and a clearly described culture, but the current primary results no longer support the earlier stronger-primary-outcomes wording.
+The school has a broad subject and enrichment offer across secondary and post-16, and the key remaining question is whether secondary behaviour and lesson-to-lesson consistency are now improving fast enough to shift the GCSE picture.

 Who it suits: families in Warwickshire who want an all-through academy with a structured primary curriculum and a broad secondary and post-16 offer, and who are prepared to engage actively with behaviour expectations and transition support, particularly at Year 7.